Introduction

 Category 6: Pricing and total cost of ownership

 AI recruiting pricing is often more complex than it appears.
 Volume tiers, channel fees, and implementation costs can double the headline price.
+However, the potential for 75% reduction in screening costs per hire (2025) often justifies the investment.

 Questions to ask: